 Portable Battery or Fuel Cell Phone Charger

-For the gadget-carrying loved one, a portable charger is one of the greatest gifts you could ask for.
+For the gadget-carrying loved one, a portable charger is one of the greatest gifts they could ask for.
 These battery-powered devices can be used to recharge smartphones, GPS devices, and even music players several times over while on the go.
 Thankfully, rechargeable batteries can be used, which is much better for the environment.

 For recommendations to save as much as 30% energy on charging devices, consider ENERGY STAR®‘s list of certified products, including rechargeable batteries (such as the AA kind) and chargers.

-Energy-Efficient Power strips
+Energy-Efficient Power Strips

 Your entertainment system and holiday tree might be doing more than just lighting up the room at night.
 Even when turned off, many electronics can still run up your electric bill, sipping electricity when idle.
 Maybe it’s not the most exciting gift, but a simple fix to cut down on seeping energy is a power strip with auto shut-off technology.
 If the one you buy lacks this feature, making a habit of flicking the off switch can still save approximately $100 a year, according to ENERGY STAR.
 This idle electricity use accounts for roughly 8% of household electricity costs.

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.